-Wearing the traditional black-and-red colors of the Swiss-based bike maker BMC, the new Louis Erard La Sportive Edition Limitee BMC automatic chronograph watch sports all the usual features that are offered by the cal.
+Wearing the traditional black-and-red colors of the Swiss-based bike maker BMC, the new Louis Erard La Sportive Edition Limitee BMC automatic chronograph sports all the usual features that are offered by the cal.
 ETA Valjoux 7750-powered timekeepers and even somehow manages to look original (especially when compared to the monotonous flow of 7750-based chronos that we meet on a daily basis) and even desirable.

-However, on closer inspection, the La Sportive Edition BMC actually looks quite attractive and, at least to a certain degree, original (although the chosen color scheme is anything but new being exploited by just about every brand dealing in “sporty” timekeepers.)
+However, on closer inspection, the La Sportive Edition BMC actually looks attractive and, at least to a certain degree, original (although the chosen color scheme is anything but new being exploited by just about every brand dealing in “sporty” timekeepers.)

 The main thing that attracts attention is, of course, the tachymeter scale on its rather thin bezel.
-Since Louis Erard’s partner sells bicycles, not MotoGP motorbikes, the tachymeter is graduated with not so overwhelming single and double-digit numerals, but adds a modest “x 10 km/h” inscription, which basically means that the tachymeter is still virtually useless when it comes to measuring speed of a normal bike.
+Since Louis Erard’s partner sells bicycles, not MotoGP motorbikes, the tachymeter is graduated with not so overwhelming single and double-digit numerals but adds a modest “x 10 km/h” inscription, which basically means that the tachymeter is still virtually useless when it comes to measuring the speed of a normal bike.

 Presented at the last month’s Baselworld 2012 trade show, the new Louis Erard La Sportive Edition Limitee BMC will, as the name suggests, be produced in a limited lot of just 200 pieces.

 Nighttime Legibility: 5/5